Skip to content

 First, visit the local coconut candy processing factory.
 Second, explore the Mekong River while seated in a cruising sampan or a wooden boat.
 Thirdly, listen to Vietnamese folk music while sipping honey tea and tasting tropical fruits.

-04:00 pm – 05:30 pm head to Pham Ngu Lao
+04:00 pm – 05:30 pm Head to Pham Ngu Lao

 • From An Khanh